ChainSafe/game-docs-v2/docs/v2/4_erc20-interactions.md

 ### Total Supply {#total-supply}

-Returns the total token supply.
+Returns the total token supply of an ERC-20 token associated with a specified contract address.

 ```csharp
 using System.Numerics;